 Generally I'm set up and raring to go well in advance of the room being turned round by the venue staff.

 Yes.
 Booking is confirmed upon the signing of it and payment of the booking fee.

 What happens if you cancel?

-Touch wood, in around 15 years of performing I've never once had to cancel a booking but in the unfortunate event that I did have to then there are a few options available to help you out:
+Touch wood, in all the years of performing I've never once had to cancel a booking but in the unfortunate event that I did have to then there are a few options available to help you out:

 - As well as being a member of a number of associations and groups where DJs offer assistance for each other in these sorts of cases, I'm also personal friends with many of the finest party and wedding DJs in Scotland so there's very little chance that I'd be caught out without anyone to take over from me.